akuya-ekorot/alx-system_engineering-devops/0x07-networking_basics/README.md

 - Think of programs such as web browsers and email programs.
 - Functions in this layer typically include file sharing, message handling, and database access.
 - Most common protocols in this layer include HTTP, FTP, SMB/CIFS/ TFTP, and SMTP.

+### Types of Networks<a name="network-types" />

+- It's helpful to think of the different types of networks in terms of scope or scale.
+- Common types of area networks are:
+  - LAN: Local Area Network
+  - WAN: Wide Area Network
+  - WLAN: Wireless Local Area Network

+#### LAN vs WAN<a name="lan-vs-wan" />

+- LAN connects networked devices over a relatively short distance while WAN spans a large physical distance.
+The internet is a WAN.
+- WAN is geographically-dispersed collection of LANs.
+- Most WANs aren't owned by a single entity and exist under collective or distributed ownership and mangement.